 Information Asset |

-An Information Asset represents anything that can be communicated or memorized by an Agent to produce and react to Outcome Events.
+An Information Asset represents anything that can be communicated or memorized by an Agent Type to produce and react to Outcome Events.
 An Information Asset is either an Information Entity or an Information Property.

 The difference lies in their relationship to change and to time.
 Information Entity(ies) can change over time and have a lifeycle while Information Propertys are immutable characteristics. |